shivani93-sks/Number-guessing-Game-using-C/README.md

-**🎯 1.
-Number Guessing Game (in C)**
+## 🎯 1.
+Number Guessing Game (in C)

-📋 Description:
+📋 **Description:**
 The Number Guessing Game is a simple console-based game where:

-  -the computer randomly selects a number within a specific range (e.g., 1 to 100).
+- The computer randomly selects a number within a specific range (e.g., 1 to 100).

-  -The player tries to guess the number.
+- The player tries to guess the number.

-  -After each guess, the program gives a hint:
+- After each guess, the program gives a hint:

-  -"Too high" if the guess is greater than the actual number.
+  - "Too high" if the guess is greater than the actual number.

-  -"Too low" if the guess is less than the actual number.
+  - "Too low" if the guess is less than the actual number.

-  -The game continues until the player guesses correctly.
+- The game continues until the player guesses correctly.

-  -The total number of attempts is displayed at the end.
+- The total number of attempts is displayed at the end.

-💡 Features:
+**💡 Features:**
   ~Uses random number generation with rand() function.

   ~Basic input/output and conditional logic.